drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE).
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE).